 The treatment of choice for a cracked tooth is a Crown.
 A crown essentially holds the tooth together and decreases the chances of the crack from propagating further.
 If left untreated and chewing continues on the affected tooth, the crack/fracture may continue to propagate further into the tooth, reaching the nerve of the tooth.
 Once this happens, a root canal will be needed.
 If it propagates even further, tooth loss may occur.

 Identifying the cause of cracks/fractures are very important in the overall treatment.
 Diets consisting of hard and crunchy foods are usually the culprit.
 Hard and Crunchy foods should be avoided, especially if you have very large fillings; Fillings naturally weaken the tooth.
 Large fillings often compromise the tooth structure and cusps of teeth and leave the tooth more susceptible to cracks/fractures.
 In some cases a crown may be recommended before the fracture/crack occurs.
-Clenching and grinding habits also contribute to cracks and fractures, a night guard is strongly recommended to decrease the damage done to teeth (and also the TMJ).
+Clenching and Grinding habits also contribute to cracks and fractures, a night guard is strongly recommended to decrease the damage done to teeth (and also the TMJ).

 Call us today at 301-565-4555 to make an appointment in our Silver Spring Maryland office with Dr. Nima Raoufinia to discuss the different options that are available to you.
-We also have Saturday Hours by appointment.